How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 Social media audits are an effective way to assess your strategy, see how your content is performing compared to similar brands, and identify new opportunities and improvements.
 To get the most out of your audit, it’s helpful to use a template as your framework so you don’t miss an important metric or assessment.
-That’s why we’ve put together a free social media audit template to make your job even easier.
+So, whether you’re preparing for a new campaign or simply looking to sharpen your strategy, grab our free social media audit template and quickly see how you stack up.

-Below, let’s dig into why a template is helpful and walk through how to use our social media audit template so you’re prepared to start auditing your own social channels.
+Let’s dig into why a template is helpful and then we’ll walk through how to use our social media audit template so you’re prepared to start auditing your own social channels.

 Ready to conduct your own social media audit?

-Whether you’re taking over social media duties in your new role or your company has shifted its business goals, a social media audit will help you reassess your strategy and get you back on track.
+Whether you’re taking over social media duties in your new role, your company has shifted its business goals, or you simply want to take stock of how your brand performed on social media, a social media audit will help you reassess your strategy and get you back on track.

 A social media audit is a way to analyze your content, engagement, activity, and audience metrics to assess your performance, compare with the competition, and identify opportunities to improve.
 Even though the word “audit” may sound intimidating or scary, it’s a valuable process for social media marketers that can be done in just a few steps — especially if you use a template.